Foundation Stock Service

 Another reason these purebred dogs make suitable family pets are down to their suitability with children; they tend to view children as young pack members and protect them.
 However, these dogs are also playful and physical, so they might not be the best choice for younger kids.

 Larger dogs tend to live shorter lives than smaller ones, but the scent hound group mostly contains medium-sized dogs.
-A medium-sized dog is usually active and better for dog sports; they make an excellent family pet and can be expected to live for between ten and twelve years.
+A medium-sized dog is usually active and better for dog sports; they make an excellent family pet and can be expected to live for between 10 and 12 years.
 Thanks to strong breeding, these hounds generally stay healthy throughout their lifetime.

 A Transylvanian dog is a high-energy dog that needs a lot of activity and to support this lifestyle, it needs some quality dog food.
 It’s best to source quality dog food from a local pet shop or the internet and consider feeding them some meat now and again.
 Since these dogs are prone to overeating, it’s best to stick to a consistent feeding schedule and avoid leaving food out.